hanjos/conditio-clj/README.md

 `deps.edn`, `tools.build` and [codox](https://github.com/weavejester/codox) for docs.

 # Caveats and stuff to mull over
-* Despite what the name might suggest, I didn't try to maintain parity with [conditio-java](https://github.com/hanjos/conditio-java).
-Particularly, there's no skipping handlers here.
-Sounds interesting to have, though...
+* Despite what the name might suggest, I didn't try to maintain parity with [conditio-java](https://github.com/hanjos/conditio-java), although almost everything is there.
 * I could've used vars instead of keywords.
 I'm not sure which one works better; so [some experiments](DESIGN.md) are in order...

 [vLatest]: https://sbrubbles.org/conditio-clj/docs/0.1.0/index.html